-A recent Tehelka report alleges that such cases are not dealt with proper attention and care and and hence the accused easily get away with the crime.
+A recent Tehelka report alleges that such cases are not dealt with proper attention and care and hence the accused easily get away with the crime.
 They blame that the lackadaisical approach of police in such cases make it impossible to prove the accused guilty and hence they get acquitted.

-Whereas any crime needs to be dealt with stern hands and it is the duty of police to ensure safety and security of general public and instill confidence in them.
+Whereas any crime needs to be dealt with stern hands and it is the duty of the police to ensure safety and security of general public and instill confidence in them.
 Police is also duty bound not to make any presumptions or stereotyping people.
-However, what the various videos released by the media showed was conversation from their experience in different cases where women had consensual sex and later termed the same as rape.
+However, what the various videos released by the media showed was a conversation from their experience in different cases where women had consensual sex and later termed the same as rape.
 There are some extreme comments by police officers are mentioned on the site only to be verified by the supporting context and evidence and hence can’t be commented simply from the written letters (as the audio quality is very poor and we have seen many a times media twist the stories to make them sensational).

-Also these women need to understand that the arousal in men and women work differently.
-Different scientific studies conducted, confirms that men responds more to visual cues like women’s sexy dress etc and women respond more to influence, power and status of men.
+Also, these women need to understand that the arousal in men and women work differently.
+Different scientific studies conducted, confirms that men respond more to visual cues like women’s sexy dress etc and women respond more to influence, power and status of men.
 Men’s arousal is faster and orgasm takes less time (due to certain hormones) compared to women’s arousal and orgasm.
 That is why women dresses are made more ‘sexy’ to show their curves and men flaunt their expensive cars or accessories to attract the opposite sex.

-Let’s consider the latest controversial case involving a female athlete in Kolkata.
+Let’s consider the controversial case involving a female athlete in Kolkata.
 This case was controversial because her gender was in question.
 Even though the lady accusing her was having a live-in relation for years she has charged Pinki with rape.
 We have seen that in the same case NHRC and state women rights groups have moved to Kolkata HC to save her ‘Rights’ and to stop her public humiliation.
-One wonders when a man is accused in a similar case, why NHRC do not take their issue of saving man’s dignity.
-We in fact see the man’s identity being thrown open in all public domain and he is humiliated openly.
+One wonders when a man is accused in a similar case, why NHRC does not take their issue of saving man’s dignity.
+We, in fact, see the man’s identity being thrown open in all public domain and he is humiliated openly.
 Whereas no one here is trying to defend the real criminal what needs to be done is to protect accused identity in all cases, especially when 75% of rape allegations are found false later.

 In another case in Park Street earlier, we have seen that initially the victim was accusing completely innocent people of rape and time and again accused that those guys were responsible for the crime.
-One of them was in Canada at the time of the incident and hence from the beginning this case seemed to be false.
+One of them was in Canada at the time of the incident and hence from the beginning, this case seemed to be false.
 Even though the real criminals were caught later, everyone forgot the pain that the innocent families had to undergo because of constant media focus on them revealing their complete identity.
 No one ever came forward to save their dignity too.
-In fact in a local Bengali TV news channel called them on a live chat show to humiliate them further.
+In fact, in a local Bengali TV news channel called them on a live chat show to humiliate them further.
 They were interrupted and ridiculed when they wanted to place their view.
 If these false accused families now ask for justice for their defamation, there is a high probability that their case will not be admitted anywhere.

-In Park Street case too we have seen police making mistake of stereotyping people only to be thrashed by all concerned.
+In Park Street case too, we have seen police making the mistake of stereotyping people only to be thrashed by all concerned.
 So they wanted to ACT in the female athlete case later, but that again backfired with women groups shouting against police atrocities against the accused who was ‘incidentally’ a woman.

 Thus we see that in India, a crime like Rape is always used for mean political gains and different interpretations are made.
 In Rahul Gandhi case the SC has fined the complainant, but in Park Street case the falsely accused families can’t even think of getting compensation.
-In one hand we observe accused of around 75% false cases every year not getting any legal recourse and in another case NHRC takes up the case of a female athlete to save her from humiliation.
+In one hand we observe accused of around 75% false cases every year not getting any legal recourse and in another case, NHRC takes up the case of a female athlete to save her from humiliation.